Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Tools To Make Lip Balm Pouring Easy

 You need a 15-17mm test tube rack.
-These are only about $6 and they allow you to keep 50 tubes in place so you can pour them full and allow them to solidify without any mistakes or big messes.
+These are only a few bucks and they allow you to keep 50 tubes in place so you can pour them full and allow them to solidify without any mistakes or big messes.

 I just used a measuring cup with a spout to pour mine with but a lot of people like to use a syringe or pipette for precise application.
 A big syringe or similar is a good idea if you plan on doing this often or doing large batches occasionally.